 I listened some more as she spoke about her relationship with her boyfriend.
 Then we had a prayer together and she left.

-That memory returned recently when I saw a sonogram of the twins inside my daughter-in-law’s womb.
-My grandchildren are taking shape so quickly–small human beings, their features emerging.
+That memory returned to me a few years ago when I saw a sonogram of the twins inside my daughter-in-law’s womb.
+My grandchildren were taking shape quickly – small human beings, their features already emerging.
 I’ve heard the arguments regarding unwanted infants born into poverty.
 I fully realize that the world is plagued by overpopulation, and that millions of children go hungry or suffer from violence.
 Still, a child in the womb is one-of-a-kind, an emerging creation like no other.
 What a miracle!

-For myself, I hold fast to a key component of my faith tradition—that God has given each of us the sanctity of our own conscience, free from the dictates of other human beings.
+For myself, I hold fast to a key component of my faith—that our Creator has given each of us the sanctity of our own conscience, free from the dictates of other human beings.